mgamble1023/SleepInvestigatoR/README.md

 **12. normalization**

-   By default this is set to 'FALSE' when given the condition name of a basleine line recording (e.g., BL) it calculates all measures normalized to this baseline
+   By default this is set to 'NULL' when given the condition name of a basleine line recording (e.g., BL) it calculates all measures normalized to this baseline

 **13. time stamp**